2040 vision & strategic plan 2017 - 2022

 We engage the local community through events, education and volunteering opportunities and seek to ensure our county is a healthy and wildlife rich place to live.
 Not only do we manage our own land, we also advise other landowners how to manage their land to benefit wildlife with a view to connecting largescale areas as Living Landscapes.

-We are supported by our 10,500 members around the county and our corporate partners which range from some of Nottinghamshire’s largest employers to local small businesses.
+We are supported by over 10,000 members around the county and our corporate partners which range from some of Nottinghamshire’s largest employers to local small businesses.

 Nottinghamshire has an urban and rural landscape rich in wildlife for everyone.
 Within our vision we have three key drivers: